CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 ## Overview

 At this point, you should have an image that can be deployed on multiple platforms.
-This guide will show you how to deploy your image on the EPFL IC Run:ai cluster and use for:
+This guide will show you how to deploy your image on the EPFL IC Run:ai cluster and use it for:

 1. Remote development.
 (At CLAIRe we use the Run:ai platform as our daily driver.)
 2. Running unattended jobs.

-Using the image on HaaS machines falls into the public instructions using the reproducible `local` Docker Compose service and is covered by the instructions in the `installation/docker-amd64/README.md` file.
+Using the image on HaaS machines falls into the public instructions using the local deployment option with Docker Compose service and is covered by the instructions in the `installation/docker-amd64/README.md` file.

 ## Prerequisites

 **Docker image**:

-Your should be able to deploy your docker image locally (on the machine you built it).
+You should be able to deploy your docker image locally (e.g. on the machine you built it).
 It will be hard to debug your image on Run:ai if you can't even run it locally.

 **Run:ai**: